quux00/go-lightly/README.new.md

 The go-lightly library provides all of these (plus a few extras) by wrapping features already provided in the JVM and Clojure.

-## Compatibility Notes, Minimal Requirements and Depedencies
+## Compatibility Notes, Minimal Requirements and Dependencies

 Go-lightly only works with Java 7 and later in order to use the java.util.concurrent.LinkedTransferQueue, which was added in Java 7.
-See the [synchronous channels section below](#syncchan) for details on why this concurrent queue was chosen to implemento Go synchronous channels.
+See the [synchronous channels section below](#syncchan) for details on why this concurrent queue was chosen to implement Go synchronous channels.

 Go-lightly has been tested with Clojure 1.3, 1.4 and 1.5 (**>>TODO: make this true<<**) and works with all of those, as long as Java 7 is provided.